xuxuancheng0208/SMRABooth/README.md

 #### Step 3: Prepare the customized datasets

 Download the dataset from <a href='https://huggingface.co/datasets/XuanchengXu/SMRABooth'><img src='https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-Dataset-orange'></a> and place it under `./datasets`.
-(Note: We also provide evaluation prompts at `./SMRABooth/motion_customized/video/XX/combine_test_prompts.json`.
-You can use our test prompts or create your own.)
+(Note: We also provide some prompts at `./SMRABooth/motion_customized/video/XX/combine_test_prompts.json`.
+The prompts can be modified according to your needs and do not have to be exactly the same as ours.)

 **Directory structure:**